decentralized-identity/dwn-user-guide/README.md

 DWNs provide the following benefits:

 - Reduced Reliance on Third Parties: Users are less dependent on centralized platforms that often collect and monetize their data.
-- Increased User Control: Users can choose what data to share and with whom, fostering a more secure and empowering online experience.
+- Increased User Control: Users can choose what data to share and with whom, fostering a more secure and empowering online experience via the use of [protocols](https://developer.tbd.website/docs/web5/learn/protocols).

 DWNs follow an open standard; see the DIF [Decentralized Web Node specification](https://identity.foundation/decentralized-web-node/spec/).
 DIF plays a vital role in addressing these challenges through standardization and education, paving the way for a future Web where privacy and data sovereignty are paramount.